-Under Subdivision 276-H of ITAA 1997 trustees of AMITs are required to state their reasonable estimate of this amount on the AMMA statement for the income year.
+Under Subdivision 276-H of ITAA 1997 trustees of AMITs and attribution CCIV sub-fund trusts are required to state their reasonable estimate of this amount on the AMMA statement for 2022-23.
 The trustees may need to include additional fields to separately report the AMIT cost base net amount in respect of each of the investor's membership interests.
 The investor's actual AMIT cost base net amount may differ as a result of the investor's particular circumstances.